Related: Get a Nebraska Registered Agent

 Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Nebraska.

 Existing LLCs and Corporations have the same document requirements in this state when applying for Foreign Qualification:

-Applications for a Nebraska Certificate of Authority require an application to be submitted along with a fee of $120 for LLCs or $145 for corporations ($40 for non-profit corporations).
-We have seen that there are often additional processing fees from the state which add an extra $10-$20 to the total cost.
+Applications for a Nebraska Certificate of Authority require an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
+Often, there are additional fees from the state which add an extra $10-$20 to the total cost.